junga-com/bg-core/readme.md

 ### data/

 The data/ folder contains file assets that will be copied to the target system when the package is installed.
 On debian systems these files will be in /usr/share/bg-core/.
-Scripts use the $dataPath variable to refer to this folder which may be in a different location on other OS.
+Scripts use the $pkgDataFolder variable to refer to this folder which may be in a different location on other OS.

 ### templates/